lestan/alexa-starter-kit/README.md

 # Alexa Starter Kit

-A bare bones app to fill in with your ingenious skill
+A bare bones app to fill in with your ingenious skill based on craigbilner's generous contributions.